Percy Smith (ethnologist): Other roles

+Recognition and legacy

+Smith was awarded the Hector Memorial Medal and Prize in 1920, in recognition of his research in Polynesian ethnology.

 The assessment of Smith's contribution, unreservedly generous at his death, has changed somewhat in recent decades.
-In 1966, The Encyclopaedia of New Zealand was generally positive, with some qualification.
+The Encyclopaedia of New Zealand (1966) was generally positive, with some qualification.
 "His careful recording of traditional material, cross checked as far as possible by varying tribal histories, left an invaluable contribution...
 Although they can now be amplified or corrected on points of detail, the structure is substantially unchanged.
-In his studies on Maori origins he was more uncritical and framed hypotheses on what now seems slender linguistic and traditional evidence.
-The nevertheless high standard, for the period, of his own work and its publication provided a touchstone for later amplification which is being revised only today by more developed archaeological and critical techniques" (Bagnall 1966:266).
+In his studies on Māori origins he was more uncritical and framed hypotheses on what now seems slender linguistic and traditional evidence.
+The nevertheless high standard, for the period, of his own work and its publication provided a touchstone for later amplification which is being revised only today by more developed archaeological and critical techniques".

-Smith's biography (first published in 1993) in the Dictionary of New Zealand Biography is more forthright, stating that "In some areas, particularly his account of the origins of the Maori and their arrival in New Zealand, Smith's interpretation has not survived the light cast on it by later historical and archaeological research.
+His entry in the Dictionary of New Zealand Biography (1993) says "In some areas, particularly his account of the origins of the Maori and their arrival in New Zealand, Smith's interpretation has not survived the light cast on it by later historical and archaeological research.
 Scholars have criticised Smith's use of his source materials and his editing of Maori traditions for publication....
 Smith's careers in surveying and ethnology were characterised by hard work and dedication, and he received recognition for both in his lifetime.
 Although it is now generally accepted that much of his work on the Maori is unreliable, his research nevertheless provided a basis for the development of professional ethnology in New Zealand.
-As a successful civil servant and respected scholar he was perhaps one of New Zealand's most prolific intellectuals of the late nineteenth century, and was a major contributor to the scientific debate over the origins and nature of the Maori" (G.M.
-Byrnes 2006).
+As a successful civil servant and respected scholar he was perhaps one of New Zealand's most prolific intellectuals of the late nineteenth century, and was a major contributor to the scientific debate over the origins and nature of the Maori".

-Historian Rāwiri Taonui, writing in 2006 for the website Te Ara – the Encyclopedia of New Zealand, accuses Smith of falsification: "The Great Fleet theory was the result of a collaboration between the 19th-century ethnologist S. Percy Smith and the Māori scholar Hoani Te Whatahoro Jury.
+Rāwiri Taonui, writing in Te Ara: The Encyclopedia of New Zealand in 2005, accused Smith of false attribution: "The Great Fleet theory was the result of a collaboration between the 19th-century ethnologist S. Percy Smith and the Māori scholar Hoani Te Whatahoro Jury.
 Smith obtained details about places in Rarotonga and Tahiti during a visit in 1897, while Jury provided information about Māori canoes in New Zealand.
 Smith then 'cut and pasted' his material, combining several oral traditions into new ones.
-Their joint work was published in two books, in which Jury and Smith falsely attributed much of their information to two 19th-century tohunga, Moihi Te Mātorohanga and Nēpia Pōhūhū" (Taonui 2006).
+Their joint work was published in two books, in which Jury and Smith falsely attributed much of their information to two 19th-century tohunga, Moihi Te Mātorohanga and Nēpia Pōhūhū".